 Cash back credit cards come in all shapes and sizes to help you maximize your spending potential.
 We spend money on the things we enjoy, but finding a tremendous all-around credit card can be hard.

 The Chase Freedom Unlimited helps to create opportunities to maximize your everyday spending with a flat rate for almost everything and some great category bonuses.
 You will soon be making this one of your favorite cards.

-The Chase Freedom Unlimited card comes with no annual fee, and it can be the card that opens up your eyes to the world of travel rewards and travel hacking.
+The Chase Freedom Unlimited card comes with no annual fee, and it can be the card that opens up your eyes to the world of travel rewards.

 Let’s see how this card can help enhance your cash-back and travel rewards strategy.

 The Chase Freedom Unlimited is a great credit to start with.
 It provides an easy cash-back percentage on everything.
 There is no annual fee so that you can leave it in your pocket for years without any annual fee.
 The great thing is that you can transfer your Ultimate Rewards Points to a higher card like the Chase Sapphire Preferred.

 So who is the Chase Freedom Unlimited for?
 It can be for anyone.
 If you are looking for a sound cash-back card, look no further than Chase Freedom Unlimited.